 Community participation is a critical component of the NRSA development process.
 A series of meetings were held to gather resident and stakeholder input on proposed development ideas.
 DHIC held several meetings for area residents focused on Washington Terrace with over 350 participants so far.
 Community Development held a public input meeting that focused on the needs of all project area residents related to programs for seniors, youth and other populations and ninety-nine persons participated (see Appendix B).
-Outreach to stakeholders was undertaken in small group settings related to the master planning of Washington Terrace, attended by approximately 50 people in total.
+Outreach to stakeholders was undertaken in small group settings for more detailed or technical discussions.
+DHIC has held a variety of such stakeholder meetings related to the master planning of Washington Terrace, attended by approximately 50 people in total.
 Meetings have also been held with St. Augustine's administrators.
 Ongoing community consultation will continue as the plan moves into the implementation phase.